theHeathLee/mytrains/readme.md

 The visual elements (colors, pattern) are inspired by the official BVG (Berliner Verkehrsbetriebe) design guidelines.

-If the background image (img/pattern.png) is an official BVG asset, its use is subject to the BVG's design and licensing terms.
 This project provides fair-use attribution and is not intended for commercial use without proper licensing.